 January 13, 2016

 Mark Talbott

+Please see my comments below and in the returned rubric.
+If you have questions, please let me know.
+3.25/5

 Sampling and Data Collection

 The Phoenix Mart will have to decide on a new marketing plan to compensate for the loss in sales revenue.
 Phoenix Mart plans to create a new product that will eliminate international competition.
 China is the country that Phoenix Mart is targeting; with the population growing at a rapid rate the idea of profiting, in the long run, seems incredibly realistic.
 Phoenix Mart will need to hire thirty new employees to work in the organic produce section the organization is planning to open next year.